 Incident DetailsCause of Death:

-Marshal John Ingerman died from a wound suffered five days earlier after being shot by a suspect during a burglary.
+Town Marshal John Ingermann died from a wound suffered five days earlier after being shot by a suspect during a burglary.

-The suspect was captured by authorities in Denver, Colorado, a month later and extradited to Indiana to face charges of burglary and murder.
-The suspect was sentenced to life in prison, but was paroled in 1943.
+The 26-year-old suspect was captured by authorities in Denver, Colorado, a month later and extradited to Indiana to face charges of first-degree murder and burglary.
+He was later sentenced to life in prison and paroled in 1943.

-Marshal Ingerman was survived by his wife, a daughter and three sons.
+Town Marshal Ingermann was survived by his wife, daughter and three sons.

 The Knights of Pythias Lodge Building, at 27 West Main Street in Cambridge City, was built in 1899 and is a contributing building within the Cambridge City Historic District, which is roughly bounded by Maple, Fourth, Boundary and High streets.
 The district was added to the National Register of Historic Places on June 14, 1991 and listed on the Indiana Register of Historic Sites and Structures on April 17, 1991.